Skip to main content

 Every one of those assumptions is wrong.
 Regulators, auditors, and plaintiffs who are now arriving at these organizations have made that very clear.

 The Accountability Assumption is the implicit organizational belief that accountability for an AI system's decisions resides with the team that built it, the vendor that supplied it, the procurement process that licensed it, or the platform that hosts it, rather than with the organization that decided to deploy it.
 It is not a deliberate choice.
-It is what fills the space when no deliberate choice is made.
+It fills the space where a deliberate decision should have been made.

 INSIDE THE ORGANIZATION